harisont/harisont.github.io/research.md

 Starting in 2019, I've been involved in several programming and language technology courses at the University of Gothenburg and at the Chalmers University of technology:

 - LT2214 Computational Syntax (co-teacher)
-- LT2001 Introduction to programming (co-teacher)
+- LT2001 Introduction to programming (co-teacher).
+For the 2025 edition of the course, I designed [a small collection of Python exercises for Language Technology students](https://github.com/harisont/py4linguists)
 - LI2020 Syntax 2 (co-teacher)
 - DAT455 Introduktion till Programmering i Python (co-course responsible)
 - DAT515/DIT515 Advanced programming in Python (co-teacher)